Important Information about Kenya: The Guide

 The 2014 census reported the population as 45 million people.
 Nairobi, the capital and largest city, lies on the equator.
 Geographically, Kenya is quite diverse; deserts to the north, sandy coastlines, freshwater lakes, savannah grasslands, and agricultural plantations.
 The Rift Valley that travels from North to South through central Kenya is the fruit basket of the region.

 Kenya received independence in 1964, with Jomo Kenyatta as its first President.
-After Kenyatt’s death in 1978, Daniel arap Moi took over as President.
+After Kenyatta’s death in 1978, Daniel Arap Moi took over as President.
 In 2003 Mwai Kabaki took over the Presidency.
-In 2007 the election resulted in nationwide violence; 1000 people killed and 600,000 displaced.
+In 2007 the election resulted in nationwide violence; 1000 people were killed and 600,000 were displaced.
 A coalition government was formed in 2008.
 In 2013, Uhuru Kenyatta was elected President.

 Technically, a visa is required prior to entry into Kenya; upon arrival at one of the International Airports in Kenya, or at a border post.